Med-Wo/Snowcrash/README.md

 * Binary compilation failures

 At the end, you will have a reasonably thorough understanding of local attacks against Linux systems, and a cursory look at some of the remote attacks that are possible.

+There is one readme per level, it is formulated as a diviner to help you.